scop/bash-completion/doc/configuration.md

 remotely checked-out files.
 This requires passwordless access to the remote repository.
 Default is unset.

-### `BASH_COMPLETION_FILEDIR_FALLBACK`

-If set and not null, completions that look for filenames based on their "extensions" will fall back to suggesting all files if there are none matching the sought ones.

 ### `BASH_COMPLETION_CMD_IWCONFIG_SCAN`

 If set and not null, `iwconfig` completion will try to complete on available wireless networks identifiers.
-Default is unset.

-### `BASH_COMPLETION_KNOWN_HOSTS_WITH_HOSTFILE`

-If set and not null (default), known hosts completion will complement hostnames from ssh's known_hosts files with hostnames taken from the file specified by the `HOSTFILE` shell variable (`compgen -A hostname`).
-If null, known hosts completion will omit hostnames from `HOSTFILE`.
-Omitting hostnames from `HOSTFILE` is useful if `HOSTFILE` contains many entries for local web development or ad-blocking.

-### `BASH_COMPLETION_KNOWN_HOSTS_WITH_AVAHI`

-If set and not null, known hosts completion will try to use `avahi-browse` for additional completions.
-This may be a slow operation in some setups.
 Default is unset.

 ### `BASH_COMPLETION_CMD_TAR_INTERNAL_PATHS`